fraunhofer-igd-iva/create-nxtstart-app/README.md

 ## Code Style

 To enforce code style, ESLint is installed by default and Prettier can be installed additionally.
 Run the lint run configuration in the `package.json` to check for errors or setup automatic linting, the steps to do that depend on your code editor.
+If Prettier is chosen, additional run configurations are added.

 ## I18n - Internationalization